derRiesenOtter/bachelor/docs/thesis/results.typ

 == Optimizing the Two Layer Convolutional Neural Network <opt_two_layer>

-The first optimizations to the two layer @cnn, that consisted of doubling the
-@do value as well as splitting the model into @idr and non-@idr proteins, were carried out on the PSPire dataset and the PPMC-lab dataset.
+The first optimizations to the two layer @cnn, that consisted of doubling the dropout value as well as splitting the model into @idr and non-@idr proteins, were carried out on the PSPire dataset and the PPMC-lab dataset.
 The results are shown in @split_dropout.
-While the results for the proteins with @idr::pl almost remained the same, the results for the proteins without @idr::pl improved, at least for the PSPire dataset.
+While the results for the proteins with @idr::pl almost remained the same, the results for the proteins without @idr::pl improved on the PSPire dataset.

 #figure(table(
   columns: 6,